 Eczema is a chronic, non-contagious inflammation of the skin characterized by itchy, red blotches and open lesions that ooze or bleed and become encrusted, causing a scaly appearance.
 Eczema causes are unknown, but a growing body of evidence suggests that eczema is caused by a genetic defect in the outer layer of skin (epidermis) that allows environmental irritants, allergens and microbes (microscopic, disease-causing organisms) to penetrate and inflame the skin.

 Not all itchy rashes are atopic dermatitis or even allergic reactions.
 Be sure to consult with a dermatologist to see if an allergy consultation is the right for you.

 Numerous types of eczema exist.
 The most common types of eczema are:

-- Atopic Eczema, an apparently hereditary allergy characterized by an itchy rash most noticeable on the patient’s head and scalp, neck, elbow and knee folds and buttocks;
+- Atopic Dermatitis, an apparently hereditary allergy characterized by an itchy rash most noticeable on the patient’s head and scalp, neck, elbow and knee folds and buttocks;

 - Contact Dermatitis, including an allergy form that results from the delayed reaction to an allergen such as nickel or poison ivy, and an irritant form that occurs after direct exposure to a detergent;

 - Xerotic Eczema, which begins as a winter itch or dry skin that worsens into eczema and primarily affects the limbs and trunk.
 Often this type of skin disorder is best treated by seeing a dermatologist first. ;

 - Seborrhoeic Dermatitis (also known as “cradle cap”), which causes a dry or greasy peeling of the scalp, face and eyebrows and is common among infants.